 - Employment and Labour Data interactive dashboard – which provides monthly labour force data from Statistics Canada within the following industry sub-sectors: exploration and production (including oil sands), oil and gas services, and pipelines transmission.

 Across all industries complex problem solving, people management and skills such as negotiation, listening skills and critical thinking are more in demand.

 Increasingly, employers are looking for workers who are comfortable with changing work trends and digital, data-driven, less-structured environments.

-Our COVID series released in the fall of 2020 shares the opportunities, skills and training energy workers and employers believe are in demand.
+Our “Impact of COVID-19 on Canada’s Energy Workforce” series released in the fall of 2020 shares the opportunities, skills and training energy workers and employers believe are in demand.